CLAT Counselling 2025 (Started) – First Merit List (Delayed), Fees, Documents, Admission Process

 Refund of CLAT 2025 Counselling Fees

-There are several circumstances under which candidates can get their CLAT 2025 counselling registration fee can be fee refunded.
+There are several circumstances under which candidates can get their CLAT 2025 counselling registration fee refunded.
 Similarly, under certain conditions, the CLAT 2025 counselling fees can be forfeited.
 All the refunds will be processed in the same bank account as provided by the candidate at time of registration.
 Given below are the details.

 • If a candidate fails to get a seat in the CLAT counselling process, the counselling registration fee will be refunded in full.